Safety of journalists: Notable examples

 In 2018, Washington Post journalist and U.S. resident Jamal Khashoggi was ambushed, suffocated, and dismembered by agents of the Saudi government.

 On May 11, 2022, Palestinian-American Al Jazeera journalist Shireen Abu Akleh was shot in the head and killed while covering a raid by the Israel Defense Forces on the Jenin refugee camp in the West Bank.
 Separate investigations by the Associated Press, Bellingcat, The New York Times, and the Washington Post all independently concluded that fire from an IDF unit was the most likely cause of Akleh's death.
-CNN suggested that Akleh's death was a targeted killing by the IDF.
+Eyewitnesses told CNN that Akleh was likely deliberately targeted by the IDF.

 Terrorism and increasing risks

 Terrorism represents a direct and growing threat for journalists, which has taken the form of kidnappings, executions threats or hacking.
 At the end of the 1970s, the general policy of welcoming journalists into areas of guerrillas control changed.
 Organizations such as the Khmer Rouge in Cambodia, the Red Brigades in Italy, the Shining Path in Peru and the Armed Islamic Group (GIA) in Algeria targeted journalists, considering them as the auxiliaries of the powers they were combating, and thus as enemies.
 Between 1993 and 1997, more than 100 journalists and media workers were killed in Algeria.
-During the Lebanese Civil War (1975-1990), kidnapping international journalists became a common tactic.
+During the Lebanese Civil War (1975–1990), kidnapping international journalists became a common tactic.

 According to the Committee to Protect Journalists (CPJ), 40% of the journalists murdered in 2015 were killed by groups claiming adherence to radical Islam.
 International press correspondents, in particular, are considered potential hostages, or sacrificial lambs, whose execution is dramatized to serve terrorist propaganda.
 This happened to James Foley, Steven Sotloff (United States) and Kenji Goto (Japan), who were beheaded by Daesh.

 Trauma and the emotional impact of witnessing terrorism is also an issue for journalists, as they may experience anxiety, insomnia, irritation and physical problems such as fatigue or headaches.
 It can also lead to post-traumatic stress disorder, which can cause incapacitating feelings of horror, fear and despair.
 According to the study Eyewitness Media Hub of 2015, 40% of the journalists who were interviewed admitted that viewing video testimonies had had negative effects on their personal life.

 The protection of sources and surveillance is one of the major issues in the coverage of terrorism in order to protect witnesses and interviewees against reprisals.

 Impunity for crimes against journalists

-There is a continuing trend of impunity for crimes against journalists, with over 90% of cases of killings of journalists unresolved.
+There is a continuing trend of impunity for crimes against journalists, with 87% of cases of killings of journalists unresolved.
 The Special Rapporteur for Freedom of Expression of the Inter-American Commission on Human Rights Edison Lanza considers impunity as a key obstacle to ensuring journalists' safety.
 Frank La Rue, UNESCO's former Assistant Director-General for Communication and Information considers that its "root cause has to be attributed to lack of political will to pursue investigations, including for fear of reprisals from criminal networks in addition to inadequate legal frameworks, a weak judicial system, lack of resources allocated to law enforcement, negligence, and corruption".